|®||Looking Back on the GL1000's First Appearance|

 I still hugely admire the GL1000.
 I have probably forgotten much of what I knew about servicing the now classicly beautiful Grande Luxe.
 I still however proudly own the factory ring compressors, and the factory aluminum crankcase spacers used when assembling the crankcases.
-Tokens of my apprenticeship, I seem unable to give them up.
+Tokens of my apprenticeship, I seem unable to part with them.
 And I still feel a thrill when I handle a set of those early carburetors.
 I still have the once-coveted carb spec books, little-known pocket-sized books Honda produced expressly for use by career Honda mechanics.
+And I enjoy the occasional well-kept machine that finds its way to me for fettling.
 My admiration for the model has hardly dimmed.

 © 1996-2022 Mike Nixon